-Tricia DeLeon has over 17 years of business litigation experience.
-She has handled matters spanning many different industries and is most frequently hired for her experience in financial institutions litigation, bankruptcy and creditors’ rights issues, and director and officer insurance disputes.
-She has represented community banks, nontraditional lenders, investors and borrowers in bankruptcy court, in litigation and in workout transactions.
+Tricia DeLeon is a trial attorney with over 18 years of business litigation experience.
+She has handled matters spanning many different industries, including: financial institutions, bankruptcy and creditors’ rights issues, and director and officer insurance disputes.
+She has represented community banks, nontraditional lenders, investors and borrowers in litigation and in pre-suit, workout negotiations.
 Tricia has also represented bankruptcy trustees and receivers in pursuing fraudulent transfers and preference claims pursuant to the Bankruptcy Code and the Uniform Fraudulent Transfer Act.

 Before she began her law firm career, Tricia was a briefing attorney for The Honorable James A. Baker at the Supreme Court of Texas from 1999-2000.

-Tricia places a premium on being responsive to her clients and very well-prepared on every aspect of a case, with a particular focus on efficiency and effective management.
-Here are a few examples of her representative matters:
+Tricia places a premium on being responsive to her clients and very well-prepared on every aspect of a case.
+Here are a few limited examples of her representative matters:

-- Defended several state and national financial institutions against consumer-based claims brought pursuant to TILA, ECOA and Article 4 of the UCC.
+- Defended state and national financial institutions against consumer-based claims and class actions brought pursuant to the Truth in Lending Act (TILA), the Equal Credit Opportunity Act (ECOA), and under the Uniform Commercial Code (UCC).

 - Represented secured creditors, Chapter 11 Trustees and Liquidating Trustee in various commercial bankruptcy matters, including litigating motions to estimate and liquidate claims under 11 U.S.C. § 502(c).